Skip to content

 Equities

-• Bottom line: We favor a diversified equity playbook that includes large-, mid- and small-cap exposure in the United States with a balance of growth and value.
-The same is true for ex-US equity exposure; we believe EM and developed international markets both have attractive outlooks.
-Our approach: Reduce concentration and spread your bets.
-Broad strength is your friend.
+• Bottom line: We believe it’s prudent to have a diversified equity playbook that includes US large-, mid- and small-cap exposure, with a balance of growth and value.
+The same can be said for ex-US equity exposure, with a mix of emerging markets and developed international markets.
+Reduce concentration and diversify.
+Use consolidation to your advantage.

 Fixed income